 Missouri has a newly minted commercial hemp program, but what does that mean for CBD?
 Many residents are curious to know about the CBD oil laws in Missouri, and where the state stands on other hemp-derived CBD products.
-Here, we will go over what the law says (and doesn’t say) about CBD in Missouri.
+Here, we will go over what the law says (and doesn’t say) about full spectrum CBD in Missouri.

-Overview of CBD Laws in Missouri
+Overview of Missouri CBD laws

-Before diving in, let’s take a quick look at some of the laws surrounding hemp and CBD that have been passed in Missouri and on the federal level:
+Before diving in, let’s take a quick look at some of the laws surrounding industrial hemp and CBD that have been passed in Missouri and on the federal level:

 2014: President Obama signed the 2014 Farm Bill.
 Among other things, the farm bill allowed for the research of industrial hemp under certain restrictions.
 In Missouri, House Bill 2238 was passed.
 It allowed eligible patients with epilepsy access to CBD oil Missouri that contained less than 0.3% THC and more than 5% CBD.

 2018: In Missouri, House Bill 2034 was passed.
-This bill created an industrial hemp pilot program, which allowed universities to plant hemp for research purposes.
-It excluded hemp from the definition of marijuana and defined it as having no more than 0.3% THC.
+This bill created an industrial hemp pilot program, which allowed universities to a cannabis plant for research purposes.
+It excluded hemp from the definition of medical marijuana and defined it as having no more than 0.3% THC.
 The program is overseen by the Missouri Department of Agriculture (MDA).
 On the federal level, President Trump signed the 2018 Farm Bill.
-This bill broadened the opportunities for hemp and hemp-derived products on the national level.
-The 2018 Farm Bill removed hemp from the definition of marijuana, which meant that hemp-derived products with less than 0.3% THC lost their status as a Schedule 1 drug.
+This bill broadened the opportunities for hemp plants and hemp-derived products on the national level.
+The 2018 Farm Bill removed hemp from the definition of medical marijuana, which meant that hemp-derived products with less than 0.3% THC lost their status as a Schedule 1 drug.